Unwanted Sides Of Rain, Cold And Snow Could Complicate Thanksgiving Travel

 Highs are forecast to reach only around 21 degrees in Boston, 25 degrees in New York City and 29 degrees in Philadelphia on Thursday.

-"I mean it's November ... that's more December, January, February" weather, Roth said.
-"In some areas it might end up being record cold so early."
+"I mean, it's November ... that's more December, January, February" weather, Roth said.
+"In some areas, it might end up being record cold so early."

 But the weather should be warming up just as people are doing the same with their Thanksgiving leftovers.
 By Sunday in Boston, highs should hover around 50, Roth said, "so it gets more seasonable."